publiccodenet/about/activities/communication/pitching.md

 * Don't use 'open source' if you don't know your interlocutor knows about it - say 'collaborate and share'.
 * Deliberately use 'open source' to filter people based on their technological knowledge level.
-* 'Open source' really resonates with activists - open source is hands on democracy in action.
+* 'Open source' really resonates with activists - open source is hands-on democracy in action.

 ### We're apolitical